Occupational Therapy Assistant Instructor

-- Graduation from an accredited Occupational Therapy or Occupational Therapy Assistant program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA).
+- Graduation from an accredited Occupational Therapy Assistant program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA).

-- Three (3) years occupational experience in the field of occupational therapy or occupational therapy assistant.
+- Three (3) years occupational experience as an occupational therapy assistant.

-- Licensed Occupational Therapy or Occupational Therapy Assistant that is licensed, or credentialed according to regulations in the state in which the program is located.
+- Licensed Occupational Therapy Assistant that is licensed, or credentialed according to regulations in the state in which the program is located.